This post may contain affiliate links. See my disclosure policy.

 Notes

-This whipped feta dip recipe yields approximately 1 to 1¼ cups of dip, and makes about 4 to 6 appetizer-sized servings, depending on what it’s served with.
+This whipped feta dip recipe yields approximately 1 to 1¼ cups of dip, and makes about 8 appetizer-sized servings, about 2 tablespoons each.

 • If the dip is too thick, adjust the consistency with a small amount of olive oil, lemon juice, or Greek yogurt until it’s light and spreadable.